 All potential sites that submit a bid to host a future NCAA championship event must provide a professional lighting survey.
-Some NCAA championship sites are awarded in advance and the competition venue must provide a follow-up professional lighting survey to the NCAA at least four months prior to the event.
-The NCAA preferred lighting vendor, Musco Sports Lighting may be available to conduct a lighting survey at competition venue if needed and requested.
+Some NCAA championship sites are awarded in advance and the competition venue must provide a follow-up professional lighting survey to the NCAA before the event.
+The NCAA preferred lighting vendor may be available to conduct a lighting survey at competition venue if needed and requested.
 The venue can provide at its own expense supplemental lighting to meet the NCAA lighting requirements.

-- 4. Announce Booth/Announce Position.
-The booth or courtside power requirements are 12 power outlets at 20 amps each.
-Up to six seating spaces are required for announce positions.
+- 4. Broadcast Partner Site Survey.
+The NCAA's broadcast partner, in conjunction with the NCAA and the competition venue, will conduct a site survey in advance of the championship to determine the host set location, camera locations and determine the need for "seat kills."
+If necessary, this survey will be determined by the NCAA in conjunction with the broadcast entity and host. - 5.
+Announce Booth/Announce Position.
 The primary television entity shall have access to first choice of all available television booths or courtside table space at no charge.
+Appropriate seating shall be made available for broadcast announce positions.
 An additional six announce positions with the same power requirements may be needed if the NCAA's national radio partner is providing live coverage of the event.
 The NCAA will inform the host six months in advance if national radio coverage is being provided.
 For outdoor championships, the announce position shall provide protection from the weather.
-Protection includes coverage from the sun, rain or snow and a climate-controlled area. - 5.
-Camera Locations and Platforms.
+Protection includes coverage from the sun, rain or snow and a climate-controlled area.

+6. Camera Locations and Platforms.
 Competition venues shall be required to provide locations for all camera positions that are industry standard for a national telecast for specific sports.
-Any existing camera platforms sufficient for a broadcast of the event at the venue must meet Occupational Safety and Hazard Association (OSHA) standards.
+Any existing camera platforms sufficient for a broadcast of the event at the venue must meet Occupational Safety and Hazard Association standards.
 If not, the venue is responsible for ensuring OSHA compliance at the venue's expense.
 The network shall have the right to install, maintain and remove wires, cables and apparatus for the broadcast.
 The network will cover or secure any exposed wires.
 The installation of any temporary camera platforms or lifts shall be at the network's expense.